 - It’s super easy – no need for a mixer, pie weights, or any fancy ingredients to make the perfect pumpkin pie.
 We’re also taking a few shortcuts in the way of store-bought pie crust and pre-mixed pumpkin pie spice.

 - Pumpkin pie without evaporated milk is delicious, with a creamy and smooth texture, the perfect amount of sweetness, and that traditional warm pumpkin spice flavor.

 Forget the recipe on the back of the pumpkin puree can.
 It’s probably a good recipe, but we can do better!
 Here’s what you need to make a no evaporated milk pumpkin pie:

 Ingredients in This Easy Pumpkin Pie Recipe

-These numbered steps match the numbered photos above and are for illustration purposes.
-For the complete list of ingredients and instructions, please see the recipe card below.
+For the complete list of ingredients and instructions on how to make pumpkin pie without evaporated milk, please see the recipe card below.

 Pumpkin Pie Tips

 - To make the pumpkin custard extra rich, try this recipe with heavy cream or half and half in place of the milk.

 - After the pie is baked, allow it to cool on a wire rack at room temperature for 2 hours.
 Then transfer it to the fridge to chill for two more hours.
 This will help to set the filling and make the pie easier to slice.

 - To create the pie crust decorations, unroll a second pie crust and use small cookie cutters to cut out leaves, pumpkins, or acorns.
 Place the shapes on a parchment-lined baking sheet, brush with egg wash, and bake for 15 minutes, or until golden brown.